mrirashid/End_to_End-US-Visa-Prediction/README.md

 # US Visa Status Prediction System

-## Project Overview

 The **US Visa Status Prediction System** is an end-to-end machine learning project that predicts the approval status of US visa applications based on various applicant and employer characteristics.
 This comprehensive system includes data ingestion, validation, transformation, model training, evaluation, and deployment components with a user-friendly web interface.

 The project implements MLOps best practices with modular architecture, automated pipelines, data drift monitoring, and cloud deployment capabilities.
 It serves as a complete solution for predicting visa approval outcomes, helping applicants understand their chances and enabling data-driven decision making.

 ---

-## 📸 System Screenshots

 ### Web Application Interface

 <img width="1358" height="945" alt="Image" src="https://github.com/user-attachments/assets/b1da6a43-bc0d-4e3a-8630-b74ee1ef411d" />
 _The main prediction interface where users can input their details to get visa status predictions_

-_Results display showing the predicted visa status with confidence scores_

 ---

 ## 📊 Dataset Source

-The project uses the **EasyVisa Dataset** containing historical US visa application records with the following characteristics:
+The project uses the **EasyVisa Dataset** from kaggle containing historical US visa application records with the following characteristics:

 - **Dataset**: EasyVisa.csv (located in `Dataset/` folder)
 - **Records**: Thousands of visa application cases